Nocturne (software): Background

 Spotify released the Car Thing in 2021 as a dashboard-mounted device to control its music streaming service, but ended production of the device in July 2022, attributing the decision to limited consumer demand and supply chain issues.
 Spotify officially discontinued support for the Car Thing on December 9, 2024, effectively rendering the device non-functional.

 Software

 The software is developed as an open-source initiative, allowing contributors to participate in the project.
 While Nocturne enables the device to regain functionality, it relies on additional hardware due to the Car Thing's limited specifications, which include 512 MB of RAM and 4 GB of internal storage powered by an Amlogic S905D2 SoC.
-Users must pair the Car Thing with a Raspberry Pi to overcome these limitations.
+On initial release, users were required to pair the Car Thing with a Raspberry Pi to overcome these limitations.
+Version 3.0.0 added software support for Bluetooth tethering, removing the requirement for a Raspberry Pi.
+However, Version 4.0.0 dropped support for Bluetooth tethering in favor of a companion app due to reported issues with Bluetooth tethering usability in version 3.0.0, although support for use with Raspberry Pi devices remains.

 Nocturne functions either in vehicles, similar to the Car Thing's original use, or as a desktop music controller.
 The software offers features such as full playback controls, playlist management, real-time interface updates, and artist and album exploration, requiring a Spotify Premium account to function.

+Companion App

+The companion app is used by the Nocturne software as a method of communicating with mobile devices.
+It is available on both iOS and Android, initially requiring iOS 16.2 or later and Android 13 or later respectively; although version 4.0.2 extended legacy support for Android 12 to the companion app.
+The companion app originally required a subscription to use, however following user feedback a lifetime purchase offer was later introduced as an alternative to a subscription.
+Lifetime users were also later granted access to "Mockingbird" (a 1:1 recreation of the Car Thing's original UI), previously a subscriber only feature.